People always talk about what you need to do to speak French.

 You need to get used to thinking in a new language.

-But when it comes to learning French, what you don’t do is almost as important as what you do.
+But when it comes to learning how to speak French, what you don’t do is almost as important as what you do.

 So here are 3 things you need to give up if you want to speak French!